 - Simulations will be performed in Mahti

 - Instructions on available molecular dynamics applications are available on docs.csc.fi/apps/

 - Large simulation result files can be stored in Allas Object Storage

 If the simulations provide datasets that have general interest or applicability, these can be made available using several CSC services together:

-- Allas: Data stored in Allas is available on CSC's supercomputers
+- Allas Object Storage: Data stored in Allas is available on CSC's supercomputers

 - Fairdata Services: Data preservation for static files after the project is finished.
 First step is to bring data into IDA, which allows to get identifier (DOI) for the dataset.
 Digital Preservation Service will require a contract.